Explosions rock Myanmar area near Bangladesh border amid Rohingya exodus

 The army said on Sunday Rohingya insurgents had set fire to monasteries, images of Buddha as well as schools and houses in the north of Rakhine state.
 It posted images of destroyed Buddha statues.

-(Reporting by Simon Lewis and Nurul Islam in COX'S BAZAR, Shoon Naing and Wa Lone in YANGON; Writing by Antoni Slodkowski; Editing by Clarence Fernandez, Robert Birsel)
+(Reporting by Simon Lewis and Nurul Islam in COX'S BAZAR'; Writing by Antoni Slodkowski; Editing by Clarence Fernandez, Robert Birsel, Martin Howell)